Toyota GR Yaris: Design

 The production car is powered by a Gazoo Racing-built, turbocharged and direct/port-injected 1.6-litre G16E-GTS three-cylinder engine that produces 192–200 kW and 360–370 Nm of torque, varying due to emissions regulations in certain markets.
 The engine is mated to a 6-speed V16-series intelligent manual transmission ("iMT") and "GR-Four" permanent four-wheel drive system.
 It has a claimed 0–100 km/h acceleration in 5.2–5.5 seconds and an electronically limited top speed of 230 km/h.

 The GR Yaris was unveiled at the 2020 Tokyo Auto Salon, and is sold in Japan, Europe, Australia, New Zealand, South Africa, Thailand, Malaysia, Indonesia, Singapore, the Philippines, Mexico, Argentina and Taiwan.

 The GR Yaris has not been offered in the United States or Canada; analysts attribute this to its low probable sales volume, the discontinuation of the standard Yaris in these markets, and a lack of commonality with the most recent Yaris sold in the region, which was a rebadged and slightly restyled Mazda2.
-Both regions received the larger, five-door GR Corolla instead.
+Both regions received the larger, five-door GR Corolla in 2022 for the 2023 model year instead.